 Finally… here are a few other posts giving you tips on writing your recon request:

-The SEO Link Removals Process is often very time consuming and can be frustrating, it is important that you do it in the correct way.
-There are no short cuts (contrary to what some SEO’s will tell you), you cannot simply submit a Disavow file and sit back and wait.
-Google like to see that you have taken action to clean up your links and done all you can to contact website owners.
-This process I have outlined is my method, you may have other idea’s and slight variations on how you perform link removals and clean up work.
+The SEO Link Removals Process is often very time-consuming and can be frustrating, you must do it correctly.
+There are no shortcuts (contrary to what some SEOs will tell you), you cannot simply submit a Disavow file and sit back and wait.
+Google likes to see that you have taken action to clean up your links and done all you can to contact website owners.
+This process I have outlined is my method, you may have other ideas and slight variations on how you perform link removals and clean-up work.
 I would love to hear your comments and any new techniques I may have missed.

 Thanks for reading my post.